 According to Bolles, the traditional method of looking for a job—preparing and sending out a resume, responding to help wanted ads—is “heavily loaded toward failing the job hunter.
 Instead, Bolles still recommends (as he did in the initial version of the book) that a more successful method is to identify the places you want to work and then approach the people who work in those places that have the power to hire you.
 He cautions, though, that before you can choose those places, you need to do a lot of personal research and investigation—of yourself—so that you know what you want to do and where you want to do it, both geographically and institutionally.

 Even though most of the basic tenets of Bolles’ book have remained unchanged over the last four decades, he has embraced technological changes, such as the Internet and social media.
 For example, he tells readers in his most recent edition that “Google is your new resume.”
 He also encourages job seekers to use Twitter, Facebook, LinkedIn and other sites to their benefit, as well as other, more targeted websites, such as Jobs With Friends.

 Contact Neuner & Ventura, LLP

 At Neuner & Ventura, LLP, we don’t just “sell” bankruptcies.
 We try to get our clients back on the road to financial stability and freedom.
 We know that the bankruptcy process can be intimidating and confusing.
 We offer a free initial consultation to every client.
-For an appointment, call our office at (856) 596-2828 or send us an e-mail.
-We do, however, reserve the right to charge a fee to review any work done by another attorney.
+For an appointment with an experienced bankruptcy lawyer, call our office at (856) 596-2828 or send us an e-mail.
+We do, however, reserve the right to charge a fee to review any work done by another bankruptcy attorney.
 Evening and weekend appointments are available upon request.